brchshem/PIC-ColorMeter-TCS34725/README.md

 # Description
-This project develops a portable ColorMeter instrument using the TCS34725 RGB Color Sensor interfaced with a PIC Microcontroller.
-The device measures light intensity and converts the raw Red, Green, and Blue data into human-readable values, displaying them on an LCD.
+This project develops a portable ColorMeter instrument using the TCS34725 RGB Color Sensor that interfaces with a PIC Microcontroller.
+The device measures light intensity and converts the raw Red, Green, and Blue data into readable values, and displays the detected color on an LCD.

 # Components
 Main components used in this project